imteekay/machine-learning-research/courses/math-for-machine-learning-with-python/README.md

 - e.g. coin toss getting heads and tails
 - the intersection of a mutually exclusive event is always 0
 - the union is the sum of the two events, there's no need for the subtractation of the intersection because the intersection of mutually exclusive events are always 0

+Binomial variables

+- what's binomial variables
+- formula and show an example of using the formula